I’ve been planning my summer travels, which will take me to Verona, Nice, Toulouse and Barcelona.

 And lastly, eating a local, largely plant-based diet will help a lot.
 Sure, there’s still places where you can get fresh fish that was caught by fisher(wo)men in a small boat using fishing rods and nothing else, but that is becoming more and more of an exception.
 Our oceans are severely overfished, and animal agriculture is cruel to the planet, the workers and the animals.
 Being in a new place doesn’t excuse us from the responsibility to work against that.

 I’m trying to get better at ethical travel and cut out practices like flying to Paris for a couple of days for the heck of it.
-In my experience, ethical travel isn’t just good for who and what surrounds us, but it also provides me with a deeper delve into local culture, more unforgettable stories and the knowledge that even if I couldn’t get everything right, at least I tried.
+In my experience, ethical travel isn’t just good for who and what surrounds us, but it also provides me with a deeper dive into local culture, more unforgettable stories and the knowledge that even if I couldn’t get everything right, at least I tried.